 Intensive English Program Only

-You will need to upload a copy of your passport, proof of finances, and a declaration of financial support (please link to declaration document).
+You will need to upload a copy of your passport, proof of finances, and a declaration of financial support.
 You may also email the director with these documents attached.

 IEP to Bachelor’s Degree (Conditional Admission to Undergraduate School)

-You will need to upload a copy of your passport, proof of finances, and a declaration of financial support (please link to declaration document), and your high school transcripts.
+You will need to upload a copy of your passport, proof of finances, and a declaration of financial support, and your high school transcripts.

 IEP to Master’s Degree (Conditional Admission to Graduate School)

-You will need to upload a copy of your passport, proof of finances, and a declaration of financial support (please link to declaration document), and your college transcripts.
+You will need to upload a copy of your passport, proof of finances, and a declaration of financial support, and your college transcripts.

 If you are interested in applying for a short-term program, special training, workshops, and/or an online course, please contact the ELI Director, Ms. Valerie Heming at firstname.lastname@example.org.